jnozzi/cocoadev.com/markdown/RunLoop.md

 Class documentation http://developer.apple.com/documentation/Cocoa/Reference/Foundation/Classes/NSRunLoop_Class/index.html

-The General/RunLoop is what keeps your app running until it should quit.
+The RunLoop is what keeps your app running until it should quit.
 It handles events, et cetera.

-If your application is made with the General/AppKit (and therefore uses General/NSApplication), you don't generally need to mess around with this, but if you are building, for instance, a Foundation Tool, you will need to set this up yourself if you need it.
-Foundation tools commonly need run loops in order to process networking events through a standard event mechanism, including using General/DistributedObjects with General/MachMessages or TCP/IP.
+If your application is made with the AppKit (and therefore uses NSApplication), you don't generally need to mess around with this, but if you are building, for instance, a Foundation Tool, you will need to set this up yourself if you need it.
+Foundation tools commonly need run loops in order to process networking events through a standard event mechanism, including using DistributedObjects with MachMessages or TCP/IP.

-Look at the documentation for General/NSRunLoop, specifically the -currentRunLoop and -run methods.
+Look at the documentation for NSRunLoop, specifically the -currentRunLoop and -run methods.

-According to Aaron Hillegass, you can use the General/NSRunLoop in some cases instead of having to use threads or something else more complicated.
-Run loops are relatively simpler when it comes to doing things with General/NSTimers and whatnot.
-I found a benefit when it solved a problem I was having with General/NSTimer.
-See General/NSTimerDoesntRunWhenMenuClicked.
+According to Aaron Hillegass, you can use the NSRunLoop in some cases instead of having to use threads or something else more complicated.
+Run loops are relatively simpler when it comes to doing things with NSTimers and whatnot.
+I found a benefit when it solved a problem I was having with NSTimer.
+See NSTimerDoesntRunWhenMenuClicked.

 ----

 All known run loop modes:

-*General/NSDefaultRunLoopMode
+*NSDefaultRunLoopMode
-*General/NSEventTrackingRunLoopMode
+*NSEventTrackingRunLoopMode
-*General/NSModalPanelRunLoopMode
+*NSModalPanelRunLoopMode
-*General/NSConnectionReplyMode
+*NSConnectionReplyMode

 ----